neuleaf/faster-rcnn-cpu/README.md

-# Three functions implemented with cpu moe
+# 3 functions implemented with cpu mode